John Bingham, 4th Baron Clanmorris

-John Charles Robert Bingham, 4th Baron Clanmorris (28 November 1826 – 5 April 1876), was an English landowner and aristocrat.
+John Charles Robert Bingham, 4th Baron Clanmorris (28 November 1826 – 5 April 1876), was an Anglo-Irish landowner and aristocrat.

 Early life

 Bingham was born on 28 November 1826 at Moyode Castle, County Galway.
 He was the son of Denis Bingham, 3rd Baron Clanmorris and Maria Helena Persse.
 Among his siblings was Hon.
 Albert Yelverton Bingham, the Deputy Lieutenant of County Mayo.
 His paternal grandparents were John Bingham, 1st Baron Clanmorris and Hon.
 Anna Maria Yelverton (a daughter of the 1st Viscount Avonmore).
 His maternal grandparents were Robert Persse and Maria Wade.

 He was educated at Rugby School, in Warwickshire.

 Career

 Upon the death of his father on 24 February 1847, he succeeded as the 4th Baron Clanmorris of Newbrook, in the Peerage of Ireland.

 Personal life

 Lord Clanmorris was married to Sarah Selina Persse (1826–1907), the fourth daughter of Burton de Burgh Persse, High Sheriff of County Galway, and Matilda "Mattie" Persse (a daughter of Henry Stratford Persse).
 Together, they were the parents of: